BrianDarmitzel/INFO-201-Group-Project/Project_Proposal.md

       choose the "green car" and pay attention to our environmental issues.
       In this process, I'll cooperate with my teammates and improve my coding ability as possible as I can.
-* A commitment on how you will communicate weekly: We will communicate with each other through group message.
+* Weekly communication: We will communicate with each other through group message.
-* An commitment on how you will give each other feedback on working together and how you will address communication challenges or work breakdowns: We have created a github repository where everyone can make a change.
+* Feedback on working together and addressing communication challenges or work breakdowns: We have created a github repository where everyone can make a change.
 For any project problems, we will discuss in group chat or weekly meeting.

 ## 6.0 References